Ouled Rafaa

-Ouled Rafaa (also written Ouled Raffa) is a village in the commune of Ouled Khoudir, in Ouled Khoudir District, Béchar Province, Algeria.
+Ouled Rafaa (also written Ouled Raffa) is a village in the commune of Ouled Khoudir, in Ouled Khoudir District, Béni Abbès Province, Algeria.
 The village is located on the northeast bank of the Oued Saoura 3 km east of Ouled Khoudir.
 It is connected to Ouled Khoudir by a local road along the side of the river, along with the other village of El Ksar.